ahajirnis/FallUML2013/Documents/2013Fall/Use Cases/UseCase_ClubUMLv3_AutoMergeDiagram.md

 If user selects two diagrams that are exactly the same, then
 1. A dialog will be prompted notifying user that the two diagrams are the same.
 Neither selections of merging nor saving of the diagram is allowed.
 2. The use case returns to basic flow step 1.

+###User selects project from the welcome page that is disabled###

+If the user selects a project from the welcome page that is currently disabled, then he or she will be presented with a list of diagrams that have been previously uploaded to the project in read-only mode.
+The user will be unable to merge diagrams, upload diagrams or compare diagrams.

 ###Subflows ###